AI as Your Research Partner - The Scientific Discovery Revolution

 Microsoft and DeepMind are pushing AI into active scientific discovery.
 This isn't about chatbots anymore - it's about AI joining the process of discovery in physics, chemistry, and biology.

-In 2026, AI stops just summarizing research — it actively joins the discovery process in physics, chemistry, and biology.
-Here's what that shift means for science.
+In 2026, AI won't just summarize papers and answer questions - it will actively join the process of discovery in physics, chemistry, and biology.
+Here's what that means for the future of science.

 Was this article helpful?